-Deltacloud Drivers
+Deltacloud drivers

 Deltacloud provides drivers for a growing number of popular IaaS cloud providers.
-This page contains notes pertinent to specific cloud provider drivers, such as the credentials that should be used for a given cloud provider.
+This page contains notes relevant to specific cloud provider drivers, such as the credentials that should be used for a given cloud provider.
 Furthermore the information here outlines the mechanism through which any API call sent by a given client to a Deltacloud server instance may be routed to a specific driver, regardless of the 'default' driver that the Deltacloud server was invoked for.

 Dynamic driver switching